 - They can be constructed from natural, synthetic or blended latex

 Latex foam in its true sense is made from raw, natural latex harvested from rubber trees.
 You will also come across synthetic latex, which is constructed from a very scientific-sounding styrene-butadiene rubber (SBR).
-Natural latex is a very popular material among the best organic mattresses, especially cooling models.

 There are also a number of ways to manufacture latex, with the two most common being the Dunlop and Talalay processes.
 Dunlop latex tends to feel a little denser at the bottom of the foam, whereas Talalay latex is less dense but more consistent.